dgc-network/dgc-theme/readme.txt

 Uncheck arrow below if you need static website display.

 === Theme options ===
-dgc-wordpress-theme has custom theme options panel, for easy setup and config theme setting for your needs.
+dgc-theme has custom theme options panel, for easy setup and config theme setting for your needs.

 === Upload logo, backgroud, favicon ===
 Go to the customizer screen in the logo and favicon section and upload your images.